randomtruffles/Dominion_League/faq.md

 In either case, if you see a message about an Internal Error at this point, then unfortunately the game cannot be continued.

-Make sure the player order is set correctly.
+Otherwise, make sure the player order is set correctly.
 You'll see the original player order in gray.

 <img src="/img/faq/reloadPlayerOrder.PNG" height="150">